Ysosrsss1/i2sse-Project/README.md

 # i2sse-Project
 i2sse Project

-This Project is about making an animation about a captain bouncing while having a different about hair
+This Project is about making an animation about a captain bouncing while having a different animation about hair

-Captain
+Captain Bouncing
 Acceptance criteria :

 Captain is easily recognisable